Sojourneer/HTMLPatchingParser/README.md

 These changes can then be applied in reverse order by applyChanges() to the raw text to obtain the desired modified raw text.

 Example(s) are provided in the examples/ directory.

+# Note
+A required minor change to return the position of the attributes is included in this copy of HTMLParser.